Multiple pdfMachine printers

-For example, you may wish to have a pdfMachine print profile which always secures PDFs while you have another print profile which does not secure PDFs.
+For example, you may wish to have a pdfMachine printer which always secures PDFs while you have another pdfMachine printer which creates unencrypted PDFs.
 Rather than having to apply the security (or not) each time you create a PDF you can set the security once in the options and then just print to the appropriate printer.

-Options set with encryption enabled (28 bit RC4) disallowing any changes and allowing printing.
+Options set with encryption enabled (AES 256 bit) disallowing any changes and allowing printing.

 Options left at default.

-Options set to have John's digital signature automatically applied".
+Options set to have AES 256 encryption and a digital signature.